ratgdo/homekit-ratgdo/README.md

     [![firmware](docs/ota/firmware.png)](#firmware)
   - Upload the firmware that was downloaded in step 1, by clicking `Choose File` under `Update from local file`.
   - Click `Update` to proceed with upgrading.
 - Once the update is Successful, ratgdo will now Reboot.
+- The first time you open the ratgdo webpage after a upgrade it is a good idea to reload the browser page while holding down the shift key.
+This forces the browser to reload pages from the server rather than using a local cached copy.
 - After a firmware update, you _may_ have to go through the process of re-pairing your device to HomeKit.
 If your device is showing up as unresponsive in HomeKit, please try un-pairing, reboot, and re-pairing.

 Automatic updates are not supported (and probably will never be), so set a reminder to check back again in the future.

 ## Upgrade failures

+If you get an error message stating that the firmware size is too large for the OTA partition then you must install the firmware using USB Serial method described in [How do I install it](#how-do-i-install-it) above.
+This error may be a symptom of having installed non-HomeKit firmware onto the ratgdo device.

 If the OTA firmware update fails the following message will be displayed and you are given the option to reboot or cancel.
 If you reboot, the device will reload the same firmware as previously installed.
 If you cancel then the device remains open, but the HomeKit service will be shutdown.
 This may be helpful for debugging, see [Troubleshooting](#troubleshooting) section below.